JaisPiyush/wyrd-docs/ui-specs/README.md

 4. All custom written functionalities should be tested.
 5. Data source and repository should be separate.
 No repository should make direct network or db requests.

+### Note
+1. All time and datetime on server are in UTC timezone, they are needed to specifically converted to IST when receiving or sending data to server.
+Suggestion create a custom DateTime, Time class which handles this problem.

 ## Objectives
 The primary objective of this document is to develop a flutter dating app that allows users to:
 - Find a live date.